Last edited: January 20, 2020

-You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
+You'll want to start with the sample.plist that OpenCorePkg provides you in the DOCS folder and rename it to config.plist.
 Next, open up your favourite XML editor like ProperTree and we can get to work.

-Do note that images will not always be the most up-to date so please read the text below them, if nothing's mentioned then leave as default.
+Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.

-For us we'll need a couple SSDTs to bring back functionality that Clover provided:
+For us we'll need a couple of SSDTs to bring back functionality that Clover provided:

-Allows for native CPU power managment, Clover alternative would be under
+Allows for native CPU power management, Clover alternative would be under

 Acpi -> GenerateOptions -> PluginType.
 Do note that this SSDT is made for systems where